 LastObject

-Biodegradable doesn’t mean compostable, and either one requires specific conditions to break down.
+Biodegradable doesn’t mean compostable, and both require specific conditions to break down.
 So the best option is to just avoid as many single-use products as we can.

-LastObject currently makes two other single-use replacements: LastRound (to replace cotton pads or cotton balls) and LastTissue (to replace portable Kleenex packs and boxes).
+Beyond reusable Q-tips, LastObject made two other single-use replacements when I first published this review: LastRound (to replace cotton pads or cotton balls) and LastTissue (to replace portable Kleenex packs and boxes).

-(And Isabel told me they’re working on five or six more reusable toiletry items, so I’m excited to see what they come up with next!
-You’ll probably see more reviews here as they’re launched.)
+My reviews of those are below, and Isabel told me they’re working on five or six more reusable toiletry items, so I’m excited to see what they come up with next!

 LastRound Review (Reusable Cotton Pads)